Written by: Rachel Grider, R.D.H.

 Illustrated by: Summer Morrison

 Do you have a hard time getting your little one to practice good oral hygiene?
 Or are they a little nervous to go to the dentist?
-Then this book is a perfect addition for your library.
-The illustrations are fun an engaging and it will make your child laugh about going to dentist and realize it isn’t scary at all.
+Then this book is a perfect addition to your library.
+The illustrations are fun and engaging and they will make your child laugh about going to the dentist and realize it isn’t scary at all.
 There are even some fun activities in the back.
 This is a book dental offices should give out to new patients in the waiting room to read while they pass the time.
-Written by a Registered Dental Hygienists who really knows her stuff both with oral care and children.
+Written by a Registered Dental Hygienist who really knows her stuff both with oral care and children.

 Here are some questions to get your minds thinking, after you read this book as a family: (as always, adjust questions as needed for the age range in your household):

 1. Have you ever been to the dentist?

 4. Which illustration is your favorite and why?